 - Media overload.
 So much news and information – all the time.
 Everywhere.

-But if you’d like some quicker wins for a stress-free sanctuary, see below:
+But if you’d like some quick wins for a stress-free sanctuary, see below:

 5 Ways to a Stress-Free Sanctuary